-FILLING THE FRESHWATER TANK
+FILLING THE FRESHWATER TANK:

 The freshwater tank is normally filled from the city water connection.
-The yellow handle city water/tank fill valve determines whether the city water is going through the water system or into the freshwater tank.
-Since there is no automatic shut-off when filling the freshwater tank, check the level from the monitor panel while filling the freshwater tank on the motorhome.
+The yellow handle Water Fill Valve (Figure 14-11) determines whether the city water is going through the water system or into the freshwater tank.
+Since there is no automatic shut-off when filling the freshwater tank, check the level from the Spyder Control Panel while filling the freshwater tank on the motorhome.

-The excess water will be vented from an overflow in the vent pipe onto the ground when the capacity of that tank has been reached.
+When the capacity of the water tank has been reached, the excess water will be vented through the overflow vent pipe onto the ground.
 This pipe is installed in the freshwater tank to prevent possible tank rupture from inadvertent overfilling.
 All of the water must be drained from the freshwater system when the motorhome is not in use for an extended period.

-WATER FILTER
+WATER FILTER: